Board of Trustees Financial Support

 The Board of Trustees, in accordance with some parents' wishes, gives time for religious instruction to be taught once a week.
 This is coordinated by the Christian Holiday Park.
 Instructional material is published by the Combined Education Commission and is available for parents to view by arrangement.

 This year the programme will only be offered to Years 1 to 6 students.
 Students who wish to participate must 'opt in' to the programme.
 This privilege is open to all students.
 School is officially closed for this time.
 Normal programmes will operate for those students who do not opt in.
 Click here to obtain an Opt In form.

 Reporting to Parents

-April Written Report - This report is for Year 3 to 8 students only.
+April Written Report - This report is for Year 4 to 8 students only.
 A written report will be posted home to parents at the end of Term One.
 This report will give parents the Stanine Scores obtained from the assessments undertaken in February.
 Parents will be given between 2 and 6 test scores that compare their students to national norms in literacy and numeracy.
-Year One and Two students will not receive a report as we do not have any functional assessments that compare students to national norms at this age.
+Year 1-3 students will not receive a report as we do not have any functional assessments that compare students to national norms at this age

-June / July Interviews and National Standards Progress Report - These interviews are part of the formal reporting process to parents on student progress and achievement.
+June / July Interviews - These interviews are part of the formal reporting process to parents on student progress and achievement.
 The interviews will be triangulated with students in attendance.
-The Data File and a National Standards Progress report will be issued at the interview and will be used as a basis for discussion.
+The Data File and a National Standards Progress report will be used as a basis for discussion.
 Bookings for the interviews can be made via the school website.

-December Interviews and Written Report – The End of Year Reports are generated for all students late in Term 4.
+December Written Report– The End of Year Reports are generated for all students late in Term 4.
 There are three different formats for the differing age groups, these being:

 1. New Entrant